senresearch/SAMSpreprocessing/README.md

 ## Supplemental material

-The directory contains the supporting code necessary to run the analysis contained in the publication:
+The directory contains the supporting code necessary to reproduce the data preprocessing used in the publication:

 Timothy J. Garrett, Michelle A. Puchowicz, Qingming Dong, Gregory Farage, Richard Childress, Edwards A. Park, Joy Guingab, Claire L. Simpson , Saunak Sen, Elizabeth C. Brogdon, Logan M. Buchanan, Rajendra Raghow, Marshall B. Elam (2023) (2021) *Effect of Statin Treatment on Metabolites, Lipids and Prostanoids in Patients with Statin Associated Muscle Symptoms (SAMS) (submitted)*